pgillet/spark-article/00-spark-on-k8s.md

-# My Journey With Spark On Kubernetes...In Python
+# My Journey With Spark On Kubernetes...
+In Python

 I am talking about a time that the under 20s cannot know.
 Until not long ago, the way to go to run Spark on a cluster was either with Spark's own standalone cluster manager, Mesos or YARN.
 In the meantime, the Kingdom of